 The ruins of Caesarea are the highlight of the national park.
 This historical and cultural iconic ancient city is an excellent glimpse into the architecture and mindset of Herod the Great.
 This historical site is one of the more popular tourist attractions for Israel

-City Exploration: meandering around the city and checking out the amphitheater and other ruins only take about half a day.
+Meander around the city and check out the amphitheater and other ruins only take about half a day.
 It is an easy stroll through a significant site of cultural history.

 - Caesarea Palestinae